 We also think it’s more comfortable to use than the d-pad, the slight adjustment of having it a bit lower actually makes it more comfortable to play for long periods of time.

 And by long periods of time you’d want to play this for no more than a few hours or your hand will feel like it’s been hammered to pieces.
 I

 It’s not a comfortable handheld at all, but it’s playable.
 So for anyone wanting to play for hours on end, you might get a little uncomfortable after just one.

 Overall what’s the handheld like?

-A superb handheld, with a great screen and a fun analogue stick but it lacks comfortability and the ability to play PS ROM’s correctly.
-We’re giving it 7.5/10– Brandon Saltalamacchia
+A nice little handheld, with a bright screen and a new analogue stick but it lacks the power for PS emulation at a price where it should.
+We’re giving it 4/10– Brandon Saltalamacchia